zhaoou/notes/ml/ml_intro.md

 * Sensitivity(recall) = TP / (TP + FN)
 * Specificity(precision) = TP / (TP + FP)

-> gradient boosting is used for problems where structured data is available, whereas deep learning is used for perceptual prob- lems such as image classification.
+> gradient boosting is used for problems where structured data is available, whereas deep learning is used for perceptual problems such as image classification.

 # Supervised vs Unsupervised

-## Supervised (classification and regression)
+## Supervised (classification, regression) & ML theory

 Supervised learning uses labeled data to generate models.
 Labels classify data into one or more categories or predict a continious value.
 Some algorithms that belong to this group: